aruscha-k/detecting-floors-in-residential-buildings/README.md

 The code for each proposed method can be found in a seperate Jupyter-Notebook file.
 It also contains a selection of images of our dataset, that can be found in the folder "test-imgs".

-You can find our trained model for facade object detection at: [https://cloud.scadsai.uni-leipzig.de/index.php/s/7xpk7SmgLHcMsWB](https://cloud.scadsai.uni-leipzig.de/index.php/s/Hwkj4PH45pDMZGs) (because of filesize).
-PASSWORD: M4KnxWRePj
+You can find our trained model for facade object detection at: *model had to be removed due to copyright on the files they were trained on*

 Please check all filepaths before running the code!